millohi/SpotifyPartyQueue/readme.md

 - You can change your vote at any time.

 ## Setup
 You need to Setup the spotify-API for your account and the server which hosts front- and backend.
 The application will start working as soon as you play songs on any device.
-You can e.g. play a "basic playlist" and users can add special songs/wishes throw the SpotifyPartyQueue.
+You can e.g. play a "basic playlist" and users can add special songs/wishes through the SpotifyPartyQueue.
 ### Spotify-API-Access
 **Requirements:**
 - Spotify Premium Account